Vector monitor: Examples

 Notable among vector displays are Tektronix large-screen computer terminals that use direct-view storage CRTs.
 (The CRT has at least one flood gun, and a special type of display screen, more complicated in principle than a simple phosphor.)
 But that permanent image cannot be easily changed.
 Like an Etch-a-Sketch, any deletion or movement requires erasing the entire screen with a bright green flash, and then slowly redrawing the entire image.
 Animation with this type of monitor is not practical.

 Vector displays were used for head-up displays in fighter aircraft because of the brighter displays that can be achieved by moving the electron beam more slowly across the phosphors.
 Brightness was critical because the display needed to be clearly visible to the pilot in direct sunlight.

 Vector monitors were also used by some late-1970s to mid-1980s arcade games such as Armor Attack, Asteroids, Omega Race, Tempest, and Star Wars, and in the Vectrex home videogame console.

 Hewlett-Packard made a series of large-screen X-Y (vector) displays, the first of which was the 20 MHz 8x10-inch model 1300.
 The CRT had an internal, specially contoured, very fine mesh operating at low potential, which was placed after the deflection plates at the gun exit.
 The 17KV electrostatic field between this mesh and the separate, conductive coating charged to final accelerating potential inside the CRT funnel, accelerated the electron beam axially as well as radially, expanding the possible image size to cover the 8x10" screen of the 17.75-inch long CRT.
 Without the mesh, the 8x10-inch CRT would have had to be almost three times as long.
 Expansion mesh technology was developed in the early 1960s by the need to drive deflection plates at high frequencies in compact high-brightness CRTs operating at high acceleration voltages, to take advantage of the then-new transistor technology which was limited to only low voltages.
 The much bulkier and less efficient vacuum-tube electrostatic deflection amplifiers were able to operate at hundreds of volts.

+The Digistar planetarium projection system, made by Evans & Sutherland, was originally a vector display that could render both stars and wire-frame graphics.
+Later versions use high resolution raster projection, but the vector-based Digistar and Digistar II were installed in many planetariums, and a few may still be in operation.
+A Digistar prototype was used for rendering 3D star fields for the film Star Trek II: The Wrath of Khan.
+Another E&S vector display, the Picture System II, was possibly also used for the film.